All Episodes

 Reagan proved that, by the way, John F. Kennedy did too.

-But the growth message wins, lower marginal tax rates, create incentives to work, save, invest, and take risks.
+Lower marginal tax rates create incentives to work, save, invest, and take risks.

-And unfortunately, they caved in, as you can see what they did with the top rate and some of the deductions.
+And unfortunately, they caved in, as you can see, what they did with the top rate and some of the deductions.

-Having said that, uh Sean, I'll take it.
+Having said that, Sean, I'll take it.

 It comes to the wage earners.

-Kevin Brady said this, and he and he's right.
+Kevin Brady said this, and he's right.

 That means Heartland America, you have a champion.